MicrosoftDocs/OData-docs/Odata-docs/client/using-dataservice-ihttpclientfactory.md

 ### 2. Create a Custom HttpClientFactory

-Alternatively, you can create a custom HttpClientFactory:
+Alternatively, you can create a custom `HttpClientFactory`:

 ```cs
 public class CustomHttpClientFactory : IHttpClientFactory